 Human resource costs reflect the expenses related to the management, operating and administrative support of the REIT.
-Human resource costs also include accruals for short-term incentive awards for management, the vesting of long-term DUs, IDUs, Performance Deferred Units ("PDUs") and Restricted Deferred Units ("RDUs").
+Human resource costs also include accruals for short-term incentive awards for management, the vesting of long-term Deferred Units ("DUs"), Income Deferred Units("IDUs"), Performance Deferred Units ("PDUs") and Restricted Deferred Units ("RDUs").
 Public entity and other costs reflect the expenses related to ongoing operations of the REIT, including professional fees for legal and audit services, and depreciation expense for an office lease right-of-use ("ROU") asset.

-For Q2 2021, human resource costs of \$570 and public entity and other costs of \$522 totalled \$1,092, and for YTD 2021, human resource costs of \$1,235 and public entity and other costs of \$898 totalled \$2,133.
-The increase in human resource costs in Q2 2021 and YTD 2021 of approximately \$83 and \$271, respectively, resulted primarily from the vesting of long-term compensation cost.
-Additional increases of \$112 and \$91, respectively, in public entity and other costs are a result of the REIT's growth.
+For Q3 2021 there were human resource costs of \$642 and public entity and other costs of \$384.
+For YTD 2021, human resource costs were \$1,875 and public entity and other costs were \$1,282.
+The increase in human resource costs in Q3 2021 and YTD 2021 of approximately \$121 and \$390, respectively, as compared to Q3 2020 and YTD 2020 respectively, resulted primarily from the vesting of long-term compensation costs.
+The decrease of \$20 for Q3 2021 and increase of \$71 for YTD 2021, respectively, in public entity and other costs were a result of fluctuations from quarter to quarter depending on when such expenses were incurred.

 During YTD 2021, the independent Trustees of the REIT ("Independent Trustees") elected to receive board and committee fees in the form of DUs.
 The non-cash unit-based compensation expense relates to DUs and IDUs granted in accordance with the REIT's Equity Incentive Plan (the "Plan").
 The fair value of each DU granted is measured based on the volume-weighted average trading price of the REIT Units for the five trading days immediately preceding the grant date.
-For Q2 2021 and YTD 2021, the REIT paid the Independent Trustees \$86 and \$178, respectively, representing a decrease of \$44 and \$47, compared to Q1 2020 and YTD 2020 respectively.
-The decreases are primarily a result of fewer Board meetings in year-to-date 2021.
+For Q3 2021 and YTD 2021, the REIT paid the Independent Trustees \$84 and \$264, respectively, representing a decrease of \$4 and \$49, compared to Q3 2020 and YTD 2020 respectively.
+The decreases are primarily a result of fewer Board of Trustees ("Board") meetings held in YTD 2021.